Type of addiction

-For those struggling with a meth addiction, GateHouse treatment centers offers a way out.
-You can stop using meth, destroying your life and the lives of people around you, and find a new way of life.
 Recovery from meth addiction is possible, and GateHouse is ready to stand by your side.
-For adults who are ready to overcome their meth addiction, we offer a personal approach to meth addiction treatment that is based on proven addiction treatment methodologies and your unique experiences.
-We offer participate in recovery by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
-We are personally invested in each and everyone of our clients’ recovery processes, and putting people first has always been the bedrock of our treatment philosophy.
-End the insanity of doing the same thing over and over, reach out today, and find out how GateHouse can help you live a life worth living.
+For individuals who are ready to overcome their meth addiction, we offer a personal approach that is based on proven methodologies.
+We give you the tools needed to build a strong recovery by promoting personal responsibility and accountability.
+We are personally invested in our clients’ recovery process, and putting people first has always been the bedrock of our treatment philosophy.
+Reach out today, and find out how GateHouse can help.

 What is Meth Addiction

 Meth or Methamphetamines is a powerful stimulant drug that is completely man-made, it can be made with household items or ingredients from your local pharmacy.
 Meth is a Schedule II substance, meaning meth is considered dangerous, has a high potential for abuse, with use can potentially lead to severe psychological and/or physical dependence.
 While very rarely prescribed for medical purposes methamphetamines are highly addictive and if use is stopped abruptly there are withdrawal symptoms, a sign of meth addiction.